threefoldtecharchive/info_manual3/wiki/weblets/weblets_funkwhale.md

 - Enter an Application Name.
 It's used in generating a subdomain on one of the gateways on the network.
 Ex. ***myfunk*.gent02.dev.grid.tf**
 - Choose a node to deploy your Funkwhale instance on.

 - Either use the **Capacity Filter**.
-Which simply lets you pick a *Farm* and *Country* and then it lists available nodes with these preferences and you pick.
+Which simply lets you pick a *Farm* and *Country*, after clicking on *Apply filters and suggest nodes* then it lists available nodes with these preferences and you pick.

 ![](img/funkwhale5.png)